 Market Sector Update

-Russell Mid-Cap Growth Index is an unmanaged index comprised of securities that represent the mid-cap sector of the stock market.
+The Russell Midcap Growth Index measures the performance of the mid-cap growth segment of the U.S. equity universe.
 It is not possible to invest directly in an index.

-Risk Factors.
-As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+Risk factors.
+The value of the Fund’s shares will change, and you could lose money on your investment.
+Investing in mid-cap growth stocks may carry more risk than investing in stocks of larger more well-established companies.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Investing in mid-cap growth stocks may carry more risk than investing in stocks of larger more well-established companies.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.